 The Mermuring Maiden

-When an African prince of pure lineage returns from university in England so do his past issues with his father and communal life.
-He escapes by going fishing.
-There he meets a lost sea goddess wearing his dead mother’s ring.
-When he realizes the mermaid means him no harm their open hearts create a child, however, their multi-elemental daughter inspires fear in his traditional village.
-Thus the man of medicine takes the villagers’ trepidation as an opportunity to reinstate the shaman as leader by summoning their first ancestor to assist him, but the old spirit has desires of its own.
-It wants war so all life forms on and within the earth return to their primordial existence.
+When an African prince of pure lineage returns from university abroad so do his past issues with his father and communal life.
+When escaping the villager's ever watchful eyes, he meets a lost sea goddess wearing his dead mother’s ring.
+After realizing the mermaid means him no harm their open hearts create a child, however, his multi-elemental daughter inspires fear in the traditional village.
+When the King demands he rear the child as well as an orphan boy born of no one's womb in their tribe, the man of medicine uses the villager's mistrust of the exotic children as an opportunity to reinstate the shaman as leader by summoning their first ancestor's assistance, but the old spirit has desires of its own.

 The Mermuring Maiden is the innocent beginning of the Maiden trilogy that exposes the unnatural manipulation of all life on Earth.

 A METAPHYSICAL TALE OF THE BEGINNING OF THE END OF BINARY OPPOSITION ~